danielk333/pyant/README.rst

    cd pyant
    pip install .

-Then get started with then documentation at
+Then get started by looking at the examples gallery and API in the `Documentation <https://danielk333.github.io/pyant/>`_.

 Example